jvincze84/jvincze84.github.io/docs/How_to_use_MKdocs.md

-# How to use MKdocs?
+# How To Use MKDocs with Docker?

 ## TL;DR

-As wrote on the index page, I changed from Ghos Blog to MKDocs.
+As wrote on the index page, I changed from Ghost Blog to MKDocs.
 This was necessary because my Ghost version was really outdated and I could not get used to its new editor.
 I have some essential requirement against the platform I use:

 * Should be easy to use with native MarkDown support